Westinghouse High School (Pittsburgh): Early years

 Another annex was added in 1932 to give space for the 3,300 pupils that were enrolled at that time.
 The school employed well-regarded faculty and offered English, mathematics, history, science and technical programs like engine repair for boys and home economics for girls.

 1940s and 1950s

 Midcentury marked a change in the racial makeup of Homewood as more Italian immigrants moved to the neighborhood and their children attended Westinghouse.
 Furthermore, African Americans made up larger percentages of the students at Westinghouse as White residents began moving to the suburbs.
 By 1955, African American students made up 53.4% of enrolled students at Westinghouse.

-By this time Westinghouse had produced several notable alumni including musicians Billy Strayhorn, Mary Lou Williams, and Erroll Garner.
+By this time Westinghouse had produced several notable alumni including musicians Billy Strayhorn, Mary Lou Williams, Erroll Garner, and Ahmad Jamal.

 1960s

 White families continued to move to the suburbs during this time which considerably changed the racial makeup of the school.
 The school's budget was also affected by the changing demographics of the area.
 Even in this time of great change, many students continued to receive scholarships and other accolades.